Backup guide for SAP HANA on Azure Virtual Machines

 SAP HANA offers a backup API, which allows third-party backup tools to integrate directly with SAP HANA.
 (That is not within the scope of this guide.)
 There is no direct integration of SAP HANA with Azure Backup service available right now based on this API.

-SAP HANA is officially supported on Azure VM type GS5 as single instance with an additional restriction to OLAP workloads (see Find Certified IaaS Platforms on the SAP website).
+SAP HANA is officially supported on various Azure VM types, like Azure M-Series.
+For a complete list of SAP HANA certified Azure VMs, check out Find Certified IaaS Platforms.
 This article will be updated as new offerings for SAP HANA on Azure become available.

 There is also an SAP HANA hybrid solution available on Azure, where SAP HANA runs non-virtualized on physical servers.
 However, this SAP HANA Azure backup guide covers a pure Azure environment where SAP HANA runs in an Azure VM, not SAP HANA running on "large instances."
 See SAP HANA (large instances) overview and architecture on Azure for more information about this backup solution on "large instances" based on storage snapshots.